Electoral wipeout: State level

 1965 Kerala Assembly Elections- The Communist Party of India won merely 3 out of 133 seats in the Kerala Legislative Assembly.

 1967 Kerala Assembly Elections- The Indian National Congress won merely 9 out of 133 seats in the Kerala Legislative Assembly.

 1991 Tamil Nadu Assembly Elections- The Dravida Munnetra Kazhagam led by M. Karunanidhi won merely 2 out of 234 seats in the Tamil Nadu Legislative Assembly.

 1996 Tamil Nadu Assembly Elections- The incumbent Anna Dravida Munnetra Kazhagam led by Jayalalithaa won merely 8 out of 234 seats in the Tamil Nadu Legislative Assembly.

 2022 Gujarat Assembly Elections- The Indian National Congress won merely 17 out of 182 seats in the Gujarat Legislative Assembly.

 2014 Andhra Pradesh Assembly Elections- The incumbent Indian National Congress was wiped out, winning zero out of the 175 seats in the Andhra Pradesh Legislative Assembly.

 2024 Andhra Pradesh Assembly Elections- The incumbent YSRCP led by Jagan Mohan Reddy won merely 11 out of 175 seats in the Andhra Pradesh Legislative Assembly.

 2024 Maharashtra Assembly Elections- The Indian National Congress won merely 16 out of 288 seats in the Maharashtra Legislative Assembly.

 2025-Assembly Elections- The Indian National Congress won merely 6 out of 243 seats in the Bihar Legislative Assembly.

-2011 West Bengal Legislative Assembly election: Communist Party of India (Marxist) had been winning elections continuously since 1977.
+2011 West Bengal Legislative Assembly election and 2021 West Bengal Legislative Assembly election: Communist Party of India (Marxist) had been winning elections continuously since 1977.
 However in 2011, it faced a catastrophic loss of 136 seats and was reduced to 40 seats in the Vidhan Sabha(total 294 seats).
 The party was thus ousted from power.
 In 2021 election, it won 0 seats and was wiped out from the state.